 Lead Safe Lansing

-Lead Safe Lansing offers grants of up to $16,000 to remediate lead-based paint hazards from homes and rental units occupied by children and pregnant women, and to vacant units that will be affirmatively marketed as family-friendly, lead-safe rentals.
+Lead Safe Lansing offers grants of up to $16,000 to remediate lead-based paint hazards from homes occupied by families with children under 6 years old or pregnant women, and to occupied rental units that will be affirmatively marketed as family-friendly, lead-safe rentals.

 The following are requirements of the Lead Safe Lansing Program: